BijanZarif/Interface_Euler_AMR/README.md

     clawdata.tfinal = 0.0002        # final time in seconds
 ```

-* Add or remove output gauges
+* Add or remove output gauges at position x, y.
 ```
     # for gauges append lines of the form  [gaugeno, x, y, t1, t2]
     gauges.append([0, -0.01, 0, 0., 1e9])